tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 ## Using secure websockets on the server

-Now that we have a development "domain" and TLS certificate, and an easy eay to customise our server config, we have the all-clear to reconfigure our server to run on secure websockets.
+If you have [configured your development environment](#reconfiguring-our-development-environment) correctly, you should now have a self-signed certificate and private key for your development domain.
+Now that we have that, and an easy to customize our server config, we have the all-clear to reconfigure our server to run on secure websockets.

 ```directory
 /server/.env